 Despite the money and time our station spent on this interview, we had very little contact with the president.
 As it was, he was seated when we walked in, with a chair across from him set up for Tracy.
 It would have been ideal for him to stop and say hello to the entire group, take 5-10 minutes to do that simple thing before the interview.

 Each reporter, plus one producer, was allowed in the room with the president.
-An iPad and an iPhone tightly controlled time.
+An iPad and an iPhone tightly controlled time with a running stopwatch.
 We had been told that all details from our interview were to remain secret until 5 p.m., though no reason was given why.
 For an administration so reliant on social media, it was surprising we couldn’t use it to communicate or promote the interview.

 One crew lit and filmed all interviews and we were warned to take no pictures, a house photographer would take a two-shot of reporter and president.

 Eight minutes with one the most powerful men in America goes quickly, it’s about the length of a shower.
 Tracy’s interview stopped at nine minutes and forty seconds.

 At the end, the President offered to write two cards for each of her children, after she asked a question on behalf of her son’s third grade class.